-Nonprofit organizations are not eligible as direct grant subrecipients for TA Set-Aside funds unless they qualify through one of the eligible entity categories (e.g., where a nonprofit organization is a designated transit agency, school, or an entity responsible for the administration of local transportation safety programs).
+Nonprofit organizations are not eligible as direct grant sub-recipients for TA Set-Aside funds unless they qualify through one of the eligible entity categories (e.g., where a nonprofit organization is a designated transit agency, school, or an entity responsible for the administration of local transportation safety programs).
 Nonprofit entities are eligible to partner with any eligible entity on an eligible project, if State or local requirements permit.

-Regional projects (affecting more than one municipality) must receive county(s) endorsement in addition to the endorsement of affected municipalities.
+Regional projects (affecting more than one municipality) must receive the endorsement of the affected municipalities.